SkriptLang/skript-reflect/docs/advanced/custom-syntax/README.md

 # Custom syntax

-Due to Skript and skript-mirror limitations, it is not easy to create custom syntax through Java calls alone.
-To help with this, skript-mirror offers utilities that simplify the creation of custom syntax.
+Due to Skript and skript-reflect limitations, it is not easy to create custom syntax through Java calls alone.
+To help with this, skript-reflect offers utilities that simplify the creation of custom syntax.

 ## Shared Syntax